Chai-T29/Chai-T29.github.io/_posts/2024-05-22-ECG-Heart-Abnormalities.md

 ![download-2](https://github.com/user-attachments/assets/2699d4ca-5aea-4b64-a603-c41911e25aa2)

-The model achieved an astonishing $93.044$% accuracy on the 4500 test samples!
+The model achieved a $93.044$% accuracy on the 4500 test samples!
 And, the model was trained in a fraction of a second with only 500 samples of data!
-This is impressive, to say the least.
 Let's see what the actual vs. predicted labels look like:

 <Details markdown="block">
 <summary>Click here to view the code</summary>